gabors-data-analysis/da_case_studies/ch00-tech-prep/da-setup-python.md

 ```

 into your Terminal.
 This opens a browser that can run jupyter notebooks.
 You can find more info on how jupyter works, see their official [website](https://jupyter.org/).

+## Credits
+This note is based on the setup by [Péter Duronelly](https://github.com/peterduronelly/python-for-data-analysis/tree/main/class-00-setting-up-your-data-science-environment), edited by Daniel Barabás and Gábor Békés and Tanya Yakushina.
+All this is strongly related to teaching [Data Analysis](https://gabors-data-analysis.com/) at [CEU](https://economics.ceu.edu/program/master-science-business-analytics)